leobaiano/pimap/readme.txt

 3. Upload folder post-ranking-view, you just unzip to `/wp-content/plugins/` directory;
 4. Activate the plugin through the `Plugins` menu in WordPress;
 5. Be happy.

+== Screenshots ==

+1. Initial options, the center of the map and zoom

+2. Registration pin

+3. Displaying the map on the site

 == Changelog ==